ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 1. MOSIP system can generate partner ID as per the defined logic described below:
    * Partner ID should only be numeric
    * Partner ID generated should be of length of 4 digits
    * Partner ID length should be configurable.
-(Note : Partner ID should start with the first no with the defined digits)
+(Note: Partner ID should start with the first no with the defined digits)
    * Each new Partner ID should be incremented by 1 for each new request
    * Partner ID generation should start from 1000
    * Each generated ID should be unique